campswim/dashboard-demo/README.md

   [ ] As an adminstrator, I'd like:
     [x] any changes made to editable fields to be logged in the database;
     [ ] to see a list of changes made to the editable fields and be able to determine how far back to generate the list.
+  [ ] As a developer, I'd like the app to be deployed automatically whenever I make a pull request into the main branch.

 ## Sources